 Keep in mind that some research into the company will probably have to be done beforehand.
 Any moving company you call will say they can move a piano, but many do not really know how to do it safely and properly.
 Be sure to get references from previous clients and take care to do your own due diligence prior to having your piano moved.
-Visit my links and resources page for a recommendation or feel free to contact me for a referral if you live in the Portland, OR area.
+Feel free to contact me for a referral if you live in the Portland, OR area.

-It is recommended that a piano be tuned twice a year, a few weeks after a major change in season (i.e. a few weeks after winter or summer temperatures have settled in and stabilized.)
+It is recommended that a piano be tuned once a year, and ideally twice a year, a few weeks after a major change in season (i.e. a few weeks after winter or summer temperatures have settled in and stabilized.)

 New pianos and recently restrung pianos will need to be tuned more often, usually every 2-4 months for the first year, since new strings are still in the process of stretching out, which results in increased tuning instability.